Pretraining task diversity and the emergence of non-Bayesian in-context learning for regression: Experiments and results

 We next explore the dependence of the task diversity threshold on the regression problem dimension $D$.
 We vary $D\in\{8, 16, 32\}$ while simultaneously scaling up maximal context length as $K=2D$, and increasing observation noise $\sigma^2$ to match the SNR to that of $D=8$ and $\sigma^2=0.25$.
 We also train a larger model with 12 layers, 256-dimensional embeddings, and 4 attention heads that is sufficiently expressive to match Ridge performance at $D=32$. \cref{fig:n_dims}, first 3 panels reveal that the task diversity threshold of the PT increases moderately (approximately linearly) with task dimension (i.e. roughly $2^{14}$, $2^{15}$, and $2^{16}$ at $D=8,16$, and $32$ respectively).
 This linear scaling is remarkable considering the volume of all possible tasks scales {\it exponentially} with dimension due to the concentration of the Gaussian $\Tt$ to a sphere for large $D$.
 Thus we expect dMMSE performance to scale much more poorly with dimension $D$ since the finite number of tasks in $\Tp$ would need to cover a substantial portion of the sphere for dMMSE to approach Ridge.
 To test this hypothesis, for $M=2^{20}$, which is the largest task diversity we consider, we explore how the similarity of PT and dMMSE predictions to Ridge on new tasks scales with $D$ (\cref{fig:n_dims}, right panel).
 We see that $\Delta^{\Tt}_\text{dMMSE,Ridge}$ grows significantly as we increase $D$, while remarkably $\Delta^{\Tt}_\text{PT,Ridge}$ is largely dimension independent.
 Overall this indicates that the scaling of PT error with dimension is vastly superior than that of dMMSE; PT remains near optimal and close to Ridge at all $D$ for $M=2^{20}$, while dMMSE departs from Ridge as $D$ increases.

-\subsection{Regularization but not model capacity shifts the task diversity threshold.}
+\subsection{Effect of Regularization and model capacity on the task diversity threshold.}

-We next explore the dependence of the task diversity threshold on various hyperparameters.
-First, adding explicit regularization in the form of weight decay (see \cref{app:exp_details} for details), and increasing its value over three orders of magnitude, consistently lowers the threshold task diversity (\cref{fig:hparams}, top row).
-The fact that explicit regularization has such a strong effect on the task diversity threshold suggests that various forms of \textit{implicit} regularization could be helping drive the algorithmic transition in the PT without weight decay.
-However, more weight decay does make the PT's predictions \textit{less} similar to those of Ridge, as quantified by $\Delta^{\Tt}_{\text{PT,Ridge}}$ at numbers of tasks beyond the task diversity threshold (i.e. the flat region of {\it both} blue and red curves progressively move up with increasing weight decay from left to right in the \cref{fig:hparams}, top row).
+We study the dependence of the task diversity threshold on various hyperparameters.
+First, adding explicit regularization in the form of weight decay (see \cref{app:exp_details} for details), and increasing its value over three orders of magnitude, consistently lowers the threshold task diversity (\cref{fig:new_hparams}, left).
+Note however, the lower task diversity threshold also comes with worse performance (\Cref{fig:hparams}, top).
+This suggests that various forms of \textit{implicit} regularization could help drive the algorithmic transition in the PT without weight decay.
+We also explore the effect of model capacity on the task diversity threshold by either increasing the embedding dimension of both \textit{small} and \textit{base} PTs or increasing the depth of \textit{small} PTs. \cref{fig:new_hparams} center shows that increasing embedding dimension over a reasonable range does not affect the task diversity threshold of \textit{base} PT.
+However, for \textit{small} PT, increasing either the embedding dimension (\cref{fig:new_hparams} center) or depth (\cref{fig:new_hparams} right) increases the task diversity threshold. \textit{Base} PT has a much larger capacity then \textit{small} PT and also has a larger threshold; we hypothesize that \textit{small} PT is still in a regime where the threshold is sensitive to capacity while \textit{base} PT is not.
+Together, these results suggest that model capacity plays an important role in the emergence of in-context learning: increasing capacity (up to a point) leads to an increase in the task-diversity threshold.

-Motivated by the idea that the task diversity threshold could be related to model capacity, we next explore the effect of increasing the embedding dimension of the transformer.
-Keeping the number of layers fixed at 8, we vary the embedding size while scaling the number of heads by the same factor.
-In \cref{fig:hparams} (bottom row), we see that increasing embedding dimension in a reasonable range from 128 to 1024 does not affect the task diversity threshold.
-This does not discount the possibility that there is a more general model capacity dependence; we simply note that under this approach of increasing model capacity we do not see an effect.